hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 lot of the programming world, though I understand both Lisp and the algorithm at hand might be confusing for a non-negligible percentage of programmers.
 If you have any questions, comments, or criticism, please reach out to me via e-mail or any medium you can get a hold of me in.

+Lastly, I want to thank all of the awesome people who reviewed my blog post and without whose feedback this would've been much more of a mess!
+You know who you are and what you did and I'm really grateful for all of it.

 See you next time!